lachtarnour/BitcoinRateStreaming/README.md

 In this use case, we are processing an exchange rate data stream, and we want to compute the moving average of the exchange rate over a certain period.
 We can use a sliding window with a fixed window size and slide size to compute the moving average.

 For example, if we use a window size of 10 seconds and slide size of 5 seconds, the sliding window will hold exchange rate data for 10 seconds at a time and slide over the stream, adding new exchange rate data to the buffer every 5 seconds.

+# Real-Time Cryptocurrency Price Plotting
+This is a simple Python script that fetches the current price of Ethereum in Bitcoin from the Binance API and plots it in real-time using Matplotlib.
+The script uses the requests library to make API requests and matplotlib for plotting.
+The plot is updated every 10 seconds and shows the price data for the past 10 minutes.

+To use this script, you'll need to replace the X-RapidAPI-Key header with your own RapidAPI key.
+Here's a YouTube tutorial that demonstrates how to run the script: https://youtu.be/cA_7WkHUeCQ